What's Included with a Private Viewing (ID) with Direct Cremation to Follow?

 - Obtaining necessary authorizations

-- Private family viewing (ID) at our facility for up to one hour
+- Private family viewing (ID) at funeral home for up to one hour

 - Local transportation of remains to the crematory